asra020601/Students_Survey_EDA/README.md

 ## Dataset Attribution

-The Student Survey Dataset used in this analysis can be accessed from [Kaggle](https://www.kaggle.com/), using the https://www.kaggle.com/datasets/mrutyunjaybiswal/iitjee-neet-aims-students-questions-data
+The Student Survey Dataset used in this analysis can be accessed from [Kaggle](https://www.kaggle.com/).
 Please refer to the original dataset source for any specific terms and conditions regarding the usage and citation of the data.

 ## References